SMS Wolf (1860): Service history

 Wolf was built at the Liegnitz shipyard in Grabow.
-Her keel was laid down in 1859 and she was launched on 29 April 1860.
+Her keel was laid down in 1859 and she was launched on 29 April 1860; she was the last of a class of fifteen gunboats.
 The ship, which was named for the eponymous predator, was not commissioned upon completion, and she was instead towed to Stralsund, where she was laid up on the nearby island of Dänholm.
 While out of service, her copper sheathing was removed from her hull so ventilation holes could be cut into the outer planking.
 Her entire propulsion system, including the masts and the funnel, was removed and a roof was erected over the hull to keep the elements out.

 The ship remained out of service for the next few years.
 On 8 December 1863, the Prussian Navy ordered the fleet to mobilize, as tensions between Prussia and Denmark over the Schleswig–Holstein question rose sharply.
 Mobilization meant that Wolf and the rest of the gunboats at Stralsund would have to be reconstructed.
 Wolf was first commissioned on 21 February 1864 after the start of the Second Schleswig War against Denmark.
 She was assigned to III Flotilla Division.
 The Prussian gunboat divisions were assigned to guard the main Prussian ports on the Baltic coast, namely Stralsund, Stettin, and Swinemünde after the Royal Danish Navy imposed a blockade of the ports.
 III and V Divisions were based in Stralsund to defend the Kubitzer Bodden and the Bay of Greifswald.
 In the aftermath of the Battle of Jasmund in mid-March, Prince Adalbert, the Prussian naval commander, ordered all five gunboat divisions to concentrate at Stralsund on 29 March to support the Prussian Army's invasion of the island of Als, but bad weather prevented the vessels from taking part in the operation.
 Following a ceasefire in May, the Prussian fleet held a naval review in Swinemünde for King Wilhelm I on 6 June; the aviso led the gunboat divisions during the review.

 Also in May, the ship was temporarily commanded by Fahnrich zur See (Ensign) Friedrich von Hollmann.
-The ceasefire did not hold, and Wolf participated in a battle with Danish naval forces off Hiddensee on 3 July.
+The ceasefire did not hold, and Wolf participated in a battle with Danish naval forces off Dornbusch on 3 July.
 Another ceasefire took effect on 20 July, which led to negotiations to end the war.
 On 23 September, Wolf was decommissioned and placed back in reserve at Dänholm.
 The combatants signed the Treaty of Vienna on 20 October, formally ending the war.